JabRef/jabref/docs/guidelines-for-setting-up-a-local-workspace.md

 * Run `git clone --depth=10 https://github.com/YOUR_USERNAME/jabref.git`.
 The `--depth--10` is used to limit the download to ~20 MB instead of downloading the complete history (~800 MB).
 If you want to dig in our commit history, feel free to download everything.
 * Update submodules: `git submodule update --init`

-### Generating additional source codes and getting dependencies using Gradle:
+### Generating additional source codes and getting dependencies using Gradle

 (not required for IntelliJ)

 1. Go to the jabref folder (the repo you just cloned, if you are following this tutorial, just execute `cd jabref`)
 2. Execute the following steps from the git-bash:

-  - Run `./gradlew assemble`
+    * Run `./gradlew assemble`
-  - If you use Eclipse: Additionally run `./gradlew eclipse`
+    * If you use Eclipse: Additionally run `./gradlew eclipse`
-  - If you use IntelliJ: No further setup is required
+    * If you use IntelliJ: No further setup is required

 3. In rare cases you might encounter problems due to out-dated automatically generated source files.
 Running `./gradlew clean` deletes these old copies.
 Do not forget to run at least `./gradlew eclipse` or `./gradlew build` afterwards to regenerate the source files.
 4. `./gradlew tasks` shows many other runnable tasks.

 ### Set-up Eclipse